 This dress by Preen was worn by Kate Bosworth.
 Notice the beautiful pintucks in the side panel which add texture and interest to an otherwise plain dress.
 I’m in love with that color too!

-Special Feet for Sewing A Pintuck
+Special Feet for Sewing a Pintuck

 Many machines come with a seam guide foot and you could also use a 1/4 inch presser foot.
-Both of these sewing machine feet simply make it easier to sew in a straight line as they have a guide on the side which touches the edge of the fabric.
+Both of these sewing machine feet simply make it easier to sew in a straight line as they have a guide on the side that touches the edge of the fabric.

 The seam guide foot on the left of the photo can adjust to different widths by screwing the guide at different distances so has greater flexibility.